Search This Blog

 It was designed and built when I was a college student and moved several times.
 I wanted it to fold up so it would be easy to carry and would take up minimum space in the back of my small car.
 It won 1st place in the case goods category of the 1982 IWF Design Emphasis student furniture design competition.

 Several copies of this design were built for family and friends.
 My Furniture Design professor liked it enough to make his own copy of it while I was in the workshop making one.
 Most have survived including my original prototype.
 It was picked up by a furniture manufacturer who thought they could sell it to a line of kitchen accessory stores.
 They showed me a factory sample made from oak, but never succeeded in selling any.
-My original has survived 8 moves so far.
-It spent several years as the office desk for a local ophthalmologist.
-I retrieved it when that office closed.

 It is 24" deep, 29" tall, and 42" wide.